 We ensure that we are in full compliance with health and safety standards and undergo comprehensive internal audit processes to meet any gaps in our management system.
 In 2021, we developed a wellness program based on six key pillars focused on employee's physical and mental health, resulting from a Bank-wide survey.
-The program was launched during a week-long event in September 2021.
+The program was launched during a week-long event in September 2021 and ran continuously during 2022.